Lap Band Removal Surgery Denton

-Expert Surgical now performs removal and revision of Lap-Band surgery in Dallas.
-The Lap-Band removal process will most likely be conducted in the same fashion as the original Lap-Band procedure.
-If the original procedure was laparoscopic, the removal can utilize the same incisions and should take less than 30 minutes, also performed laparoscopically.
+Expert Surgical now performs Lap Band Revision and Removal Surgery in Dallas.
+The Lap-Band removal process will most likely be conducted in the same fashion as the original Lap Band procedure.
+If the original procedure was a laparoscopic bariatric surgery, the removal can utilize the same incisions and should take less than 30 minutes, also performed laparoscopically.
 On the other hand, if open surgery was the method of insertion, there is a high potential that the removal will be an open surgery as well.

 The removal process begins with the surgeon cutting away the capsule that the body has formed around the band, clearing all sutures and scar tissue, and taking out the Lap-Band itself.
 The tube and port will also be removed.